Shakir Hamzah

-Muhammad Shakir bin Hamzah (born 20 October 1992), better known as Shakir Hamzah or just Shakir, is a Singaporean professional footballer who plays either as a left-back for Singapore Premier League club Geylang International and the Singapore national team.
+Muhammad Shakir bin Hamzah (born 20 October 1992), better known as Shakir Hamzah or just Shakir, is a Singaporean professional footballer who plays either as a left-back or centre-back for Singapore Premier League club Geylang International and the Singapore national team.

 Club career

 Young Lions

 Shakir began his career with Young Lions in the 2009 S.League after graduating from the National Football Academy.

 LionsXII

 In December 2011, Shakir was named in the newly formed LionsXII squad for the 2012 Malaysia Super League.
 He played on the left side of defence as the Lions won the 2013 Malaysia Super League title.

 In June 2013, Shakir served four days of detention for going absent without leave from his National Service.
 He had travelled away with the LionsXII squad for a Super League match with Pahang on 17 May without obtaining official approval.
 He was suspended from all football activities by the Football Association of Singapore pending an investigation and was later fined S$4,000 and ordered to serve 30 hours of community service in football-related activities.